Can LLMs facilitate interpretation of pre-trained language models?: Concept-based Interpretation Analysis

 \subsection{Probing Classifiers}

-Probing classifiers is among the earliest techniques used for interpretability, aimed at examining the knowledge encapsulated in learned representations.
-However, their application is constrained by the availability of supervised annotations, which often focus on conventional linguistic knowledge and are subject to inherent limitations.
-Here we demonstrate that using GPT-based annotation of latent concepts learned within these models enables a direct application towards fine-grained probing analysis.
+Probing classifiers is among the earlier techniques used for interpretability, aimed at examining the knowledge encapsulated in learned representations.
+However, their application is constrained by the availability of supervised annotations, which often focus on conventional linguistic knowledge and are subject to inherent limitations \cite{hewitt-liang-2019-designing}.
+We demonstrate that using GPT-based annotation of latent concepts learned within these models enables a direct application towards fine-grained probing analysis.
+By annotating the latent space of five renowned pre-trained language models (pLMs): BERT, ALBERT, XLM-R, XLNet, and RoBERTa -- we developed a comprehensive Transformers Concept Net.
+This net encompasses 39,000 labeled concepts, facilitating cross-architectural comparisons among the models.
+Table \ref{tab:cross-arch-probing-m} showcases a subset\footnote{For a larger sample of concepts and additional models, please refer to Appendix \ref{sec:probe-results}.} of results comparing ALBERT and XLNet through probing classifiers.

-Table \ref{tab:bert-base-cased-probes} shows a small sample of concepts towards which we trained probing classifiers (See Section \ref{sec:probes} for training probes).\footnote{For a more exhaustive list of concepts, along with the word clouds, training data statistics, and our experimentation with different models, please refer to Appendix \ref{sec:probe-results}.} The table reports classifier accuracy and selectivity numbers \cite{hewitt-liang-2019-designing} to validate that the probe is not memorizing the signal.
-We can observe that the model learns concepts that may not directly align with the pre-defined human onotology.
-For example, it learns a concept based on \texttt{Spanish male names} or \texttt{Football team names and stadiums}.
-Identifying how fine-grained concepts are encoded within the latent space of the model enable applications beyond interpretation analysis.
+We can see that the model learns concepts that may not directly align with the pre-defined human onotology.
+For example, it learns a concept based on \texttt{Spanish Male Names} or \texttt{Football team names and stadiums}.
+Identifying how fine-grained concepts are encoded within the latent space of a model enable applications beyond interpretation analysis.
 For example it has direct application in model editing \cite{meng2023locating} which first trace where the model store any concept and then change the relevant parameters to modify its behavior.
-Moreover, identifying concepts that are associated with gender (e.g., \texttt{Female names and titles}), religion (e.g. \texttt{Islamic Terminology}), and ethnicity (e.g., Nordic names) can aid in elucidating the biases that are often present in these systems.
+Moreover, identifying concepts that are associated with gender (e.g., \texttt{Female names and titles}), religion (e.g. \texttt{Islamic Terminology}), and ethnicity (e.g., Nordic names) can aid in elucidating the biases present in these models.

-Through our large scale GPT-based annotations, we compiled a data-base of 39,000 labeled concepts that can be used towards large scale probing across different models to carry out cross architectural comparison of the models.
-Appendix \ref{sec:probe-results} shows results from running fine-grained probing analysis across different models.\footnote{We release our pool of concepts that can be used to run probing analyses neural language models.}